The AGORA High-resolution Galaxy Simulations Comparison Project. VIII: Disk Formation and Evolution of Simulated Milky Way Mass Galaxy Progenitors at $1<z<5$: Kinematic decomposition at

 \section{Kinematic decomposition at $z=1$}

 Figure \ref{fig:disk_decomp_z1} presents face-on and edge-on views of the stellar surface density distributions at $z=1$, along with the results of stellar kinematic decomposition.
 The circularity threshold between the thin and thick disk, $\epsilon_{\text{thre}}$, in each code is larger than at $z=2.8$, except in \textsc{Enzo}.
 The thin disk fractions increase from $z=2.8$ to $z=1$, except in \textsc{Art-I}, which visually exhibits a disk warp at $z=1$.
-This indicates that thin disks in the \textit{CosmoRun} galaxies generally form at $z<2.8$, while the disk-to-total fraction (D/T) remains largely steady (see Section \ref{sec:disk_growth}).
+This indicates that thin disks in the \textit{CosmoRun} galaxies generally form at $z<2.8$, while the disk-to-total fraction (D/T) remains largely steady (see Section \ref{sec:disk_growth}). \my{The results from \textsc{Arepo-tng} and \textsc{Gadget-4} codes are also presented.
+See Appendix \ref{sec:tng} for more information of the codes. }